Beauty and bounty

 Admire the blooms in the borders and chat to the team about their tasks as they work.
-Come along to our Harvest Fair on Saturday 27 and Sunday 28 September to find out about the varieties of fruit we grow and see us pressing apples in the orchard.
+Our team of gardeners are happy to talk to you about the history of the Walled Garden and tell you more about our current garden projects.

 From plot to plate

 Take a taste of the Walled Garden home – our fresh produce is on sale in our shop for you to enjoy at home and seasonal produce will also be available at our fairs.
 At the moment we're busy picking pears, damsons and root vegetables.
 Our tea-room and Carriage House Café are also supplied with organic fruit and vegetables from the Walled Garden – so if you just can’t wait, why not see what’s on the menu today?
 You can find out how our gardeners get their delicious produce from plot to plate in this video.

 What to see this season